HELD UNDER THE PATRONAGE OF HIS EXCELLENCY ABDEL FATTAH EL SISI, PRESIDENT OF THE ARAB REPUBLIC OF EGYPT

 Arab Republic of Egypt

-Amani Abou-Zeid
+HE Dr Amani Abou-Zeid

-Commissioner for Infrastructure and Energy
+Commissioner for Infrastructure, Energy & Digitalisation

-African Union Commission
+African Union

 John Defterios

-Former Emerging Markets Editor, CNN Professor of Business
+Former Emerging Markets Editor, CNN, Professor of Business

 NYU Abu Dhabi

-Chief Executive Officer and President
+Chief Executive Officer

 Mubadala Energy